maaz47/MSCS-ResumeMatchMaker/README.md

 - **Enhancing Natural Language Understanding:**

 In summary, this project represents a targeted effort to harness Generative AI technology to address specific challenges within HR recruitment processes.
 By automating initial screening tasks and enhancing accuracy through advanced AI capabilities, the system aims to optimize HR professionals' efficiency while improving overall recruitment outcomes.

+The project is designed to generate matching scores between job descriptions (JD) and candidates' resumes.
+Through the integration of artificial intelligence, this system seeks to streamline the initial stages of the recruitment process

+## **Key Benefits**
+- **Time Efficiency:**
+- **Improved Accuracy:**
+- **Enhanced Candidate Experience:**

 ## **User and System Interaction**
 ![Use Case](Images/Aspose.Words.4d269d10-4368-4e45-b921-1bfc6330fb8e.003.png)